hsorathia/drawing_numbers/README.md

 # Algorithms and Data Structures

 ## Neural Network
 A neural network is both an algorithm and data structure.
 Although the neural network resembles a graph, it lacks the physical nodes that are present in a graph.
 It has biases and weights, which are lists.
 It uses a back propogation algorithm to train and adjust the biases and weights.
 The neural network itself is also often described as an algorithm to convert images to digits.
+Our neural network has a total of 4 layers: 1 input (784 nodes), 2 hidden (16 nodes each), and 1 output (10 nodes for each digit).
+The network has a total of `784*16 + 16*16 + 16*10 = 12960` weights.
+It has `16+16+10 = 42` biases.
+A handwritten explanation of the data and feedforward function can be shown [here](https://docs.google.com/document/d/1bLg6yaiKLpGwETKzg33juMflCuPrBKwTKRTlUoOGR6s/edit?usp=sharing).

 ## Algorithms
 Aside from the neural network, we also used a variety of algorithms in our website.
 They are documented through sphinx documentation.